HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 1.md

 rules for implementing agency actions, like licensure and disciplinary actions

+where you would find a law specifying applicants have 21 days to appeal a rejected application

 Chapter 120 lays out how all regulatory agencies (for example, the FREC) carry out their licensing procedures and disciplinary processes.

 ![A review of Florida real estate laws and what they do.](https://d1u7daj727sadp.cloudfront.net/images/FL_GoverningLaws_4419.png)